This week's Laois Athletics Round-Up - Leinster Express

 Training

 Juvenile training is on Monday and Wednesday evening from 7-8pm.
-Enquiries can be made to John Scully 085 1742251.
+Enquires can be made to John Scully 085 1742251.

 Portlaoise AC